Tell us here.

 Express yourself!
-Whether it's through acting, stage management, costume design, scenery creation or lighting design and control, there's a place for you on the Lakeland College theatre team.
+Whether it's through acting, stage management, costume design, scenery creation or lighting design and control, there's a place for you on the Lakeland University theatre team.

 Twice a year – fall and spring – our theatre department produces a major production for the Lakeland community to enjoy.
 These productions, which involve five to eight weeks of preparation, have varied from classics like "Romeo and Juliet" to musicals like "Chicago" and comedies and dramas.

 Performances take place at the on-campus 500-seat Bradley Theatre – which features a 40-foot-wide and 40-foot-deep stage and a full orchestra pit.